 - 1. From the SDMC, examine the service action event log for any open service action events.
-See "Viewing serviceable events by using the Systems Director Management Console" on page 45 for details. - 2.
+See "Viewing serviceable events by using the SDMC" on page 38 for details. - 2.
 Are there any service action events that are open?

 No: If the system attention LED is still on, use the SDMC to turn off the LED.
-See "Activating and deactivating LEDs by using the Systems Director Management Console" on page 44.
+See "Activating and deactivating LEDs by using the SDMC."
 This ends the procedure.

-3. Record the list of open service action events.

-- 4. Examine the details of the open service action event.
+- 3. Record the list of open service action events. - 4.
+Examine the details of the open service action event.
 Is the error code associated with this service action event the same as you gathered earlier. - No: Select one of the following options: - Review the other serviceable events, find one that does match, and continue with the next step. - If the log does not match what you had gathered earlier, contact your service provider. - Yes: Continue with the next step. - 5.
 Select and highlight the service action event from the Error Associated With This Serviceable Event window. - 6.
 Click Delete or Ignore.